dit-calendar/dit-calendar.github.io/README.md

 # calendar-bots

-This is a tool to allow user-event assignment via [telegram](https://telegram.org/) for various calendars.
+This is a tool for user-task assignment via [telegram](https://telegram.org/).
 It designed to help (public/collective/participatory/collaborative) groups with self-administration of work.

 after you created an event in your calendar